drasi-project/docs/docs/content/_index.md

  ![End to End](simple-end-to-end.png)

 A single Drasi environment can host many Sources, Continuous Queries, and Reactions, composing them together to build scalable Data Change Processing capabilities to power dynamic business solutions.
+Each of these concepts is discussed in more detail below.

 ## Sources
 Sources provide connectivity to the systems that Drasi can observe as sources of change.
 These are often relational or graph databases in which the system of interest stores its data.
 But Sources can be implemented for any system that provides a low-level change feed and a way to query the current state of the system.